A fascinating look at the divinity of Jesus from the point of view of his contemporaries

-I believe that even most Christians today would agree that Jesus wasn’t fully adored as God during his ministry, not even by his disciples, and it wasn’t at least until after the accounts of his resurrection that he was considered God.
+I believe that most Christians today would agree.
+Jesus wasn’t fully adored as God during his ministry.
+Even his disciples did not entirely adore him as God.
+It wasn’t at least until after the accounts of his resurrection that he was considered God.
 We have clear statements on the Gospels, specially Mark, affirming such.
-Some examples are the reports that the people from his hometown were amazed at his teachings and wisdom, wondering that he was the son of a carpenter, and took offense at him (Mark 6:1-11); that even his family, including mother and brothers, thought that he was out of his mind and tried to dissuade him from preaching (Mark 3:20-35); and the famous story of the doubting Thomas that would believe only if he saw with his own eyes (John 20:24-31), showing there was doubt among the disciples even after the accounts of the resurrection.
+Some examples include reports that people from his hometown were amazed at his teachings and wisdom.
+They wondered that he was the son of a carpenter and took offense at him (Mark 6:1-11).
+Even his family, including his mother and brothers, thought he was out of his mind.
+They tried to dissuade him from preaching (Mark 3:20-35).
+There is the famous story of doubting Thomas.
+Thomas insisted on believing only if he saw with his own eyes (John 20:24-31).
+This showed doubt among the disciples even after the accounts of the resurrection.

-So, there was a progression, or rather a backward movement, of the moment that the first Christians understood that Jesus became God, starting with visions of him after his death, then going back to the crucifixion, his baptism, birth, sometime before his birth (but still after creation) and lastly eternity.
+There was a progression, or rather a backward movement, in the first Christians’ understanding of when Jesus became God.
+It started with visions of him after his death.
+Then, it went back to the crucifixion, his baptism, birth, and sometime before his birth (but still after creation).
+Lastly, it moved to eternity.
 The study of these formulations about the nature of Jesus is called Christology.
 We are going to explore some examples of Christologies below.

-Around 20 to 30 years after the death of Jesus Paul wrote that Jesus was declared the Son of God at the resurrection, making use of pre-literary traditions, i.e., statements or hymns circulated orally before the written books of the New Testament.
+Around 20 to 30 years after the death of Jesus, Paul wrote about an important event.
+He stated that Jesus was declared the Son of God at the resurrection.
+He made use of pre-literary traditions, i.e., statements or hymns circulated orally before the written books of the New Testament.
 This is an example of Exaltation or Adoptionist Christology:

 ”Paul, a servant of Jesus Christ, called to be an apostle, set apart for the Good News of God, which he promised before through his prophets in the holy Scriptures, concerning his Son, who was born of the offspring of David according to the flesh, who was declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead, Jesus Christ our Lord,“